 - Dane G. Hansen Foundation Community Grant Fund for Gove County

-To date, Gove County is one of 26 counties in northwest Kansas that has been awarded six rounds of $50,000 grants from the Dane G. Hansen Foundation, with ten of those county funds established through the Greater Northwest Kansas Community Foundation.
-This grant fund was established in March 2015 to allow qualifying 501(c)(3) nonprofit organizations; or educational, governmental or religious institutes per IRS, to apply for funding assistance for projects intended for Gove County benefit.
+To date, Gove County is one of 26 counties in northwest Kansas that has been awarded eight rounds of $50,000 grants from the Dane G. Hansen Foundation, with 12 of those county funds established through the Greater Northwest Kansas Community Foundation.
+This grant fund was established in March 2015 to allow qualifying 501(c)(3) nonprofit organizations; or educational, governmental or religious institutes per IRS awarded status, to apply for funding assistance for projects intended for Gove County benefit.
 Qualifying entities may apply online; grants are awarded through a competitive application process.
-For criteria and application information, click here; also found on the Grants and Scholarships tab.
+For criteria and application information, click here; also found on the Grants tab.
 The Hansen Foundation has guaranteed additional rounds of funding to continue through 2021, providing continual county-wide participation in the Gove County Strategic Doing Initiative.

 The Fund for Grainfield was created to support community and economic development projects in Grainfield, Kansas.

-The process of relocating and updating the K-State Research and Extension office in Gove County is still underway.
+The process of relocating and updating the K-State Research and Extension office in Gove County has been an ongoing project.

 The Golden Prairie District executive board decided in the spring of 2013 to pursue the option to build a learning center on Main Street in Grainfield.
 The learning center will be the new location for the Gove County branch of Kansas State Research and Extension, and will include office space for extension personnel, a meeting room and a community multi-purpose area.

-The Grainfield Community Development Committee worked with the City of Grainfield to purchase five lots on Main Street this past summer for the new location of the learning center.
+The Grainfield Community Development Committee worked with the City of Grainfield to purchase five lots on Main Street for the new location of the learning center.
 Their funding came through generous private donations to the Grainfield Community Development Fund at the Gove County Community Foundation.

 - Gove County Community and Economic Development Fund